 iubenda’s solutions can help you comply with the CCPA, in minutes.

-With our Cookie Solution, you can display a “Do Not Sell My Personal Information” notice and manage opt-outs.
+With our Privacy Controls and Cookie Solution, you can display a “Do Not Sell My Personal Information” notice and manage opt-outs.

 It also supports the CCPA Compliance Framework by IAB (Interactive Advertising Bureau), which establishes a process for publishers and their partners to comply with new regulations regarding the sale of consumer data to technology companies.